-The products are manufactured in Assendelft, the Netherlands.
-The GaBi 10 Hydropower dataset has therefore been used (reference year 2024).
-The energy supplier provides Forbo with a certificate every year.
+The products are manufactured in Kirkcaldy, United Kingdom.
+The GaBi 10 Wind-power dataset for the United Kingdom have therefore been used (reference year 2022).
+The energy supplier is providing Forbo with a certificate every year.

 7.12 CO2-Certificates